Skip to content

 Cornwall Council is committed to working with the Public Procurement Review Service.

-Find out about Public Procurement Review ServiceThe Public Procurement Review Service is a route for suppliers to raise concerns about public procurement practice.
+Find out about Public Procurement Review ServiceThe Public Procurement Review Service lets suppliers raise concerns about public procurement practices.

 The service is completely independent of Cornwall Council.
 Once a concern is raised the Cabinet Office team will work with the Council to resolve concerns.